B-Malikk/Project-PAD/docs/EngagementZone.md

 When someone is in one of the zones the memory event is raised
-and you can now when some one entersthe zone or leaves the zone
+and you can now when some one enters the zone or leaves the zone